Yogyakarta

 • What is the dress code for temples in Yogyakarta?

-• What local etiquette should tourists be aware of in Yogyakarta?
+• What etiquette should tourists know in Yogyakarta?

 Food & drink